metoSimka/FireBrick/Pods/SwiftEntryKit/README.md

 ## Overview

-SwiftEntryKit is a simple and versatile content presenter written in Swift.
+SwiftEntryKit is a simple and versatile pop-up presenter written in Swift.

 ### Features